TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 24/Job 24.4.md

 ---

-They turn the needy out of the way: The poor of the earth all hide themselves.
+They turn the needy out of the way.
+The poor of the earth all hide themselves.